PosInformatique/PosInformatique.Testing.Databases/docs/WriteDatabaseMigrationTest.md

 }
 ```

-In the following section, we will see the step to write a unit test to test the console application which perform
+In the following section, we will see the step to write a test to test the console application which perform
 the migration of the database.

-### Create the unit tests project
+### Create the tests project

 To test the console application, we create an `xUnit Test Project` in Visual Studio which reference our console application project
 that contains the `Main()` method.